UnrealDeveloperCourse/BattleTanks/README.md

 ### Using `FRotators` in Unreal

 - **Objective**: Control the Roll, Pitch, and Yaw of barrel

+***NOTE***: A vector that points equally down the X and Y axis is "Yawed" by 45 degrees clockwise as seen from above.
+Note Roll may be null as we have said nothing about Roll so it can't be inferred (we're pointing the arrow not rotating it when we create the FVector)

 1. Create a Barrel Class